lartpang/PyTorchCoding/Co-Scale Conv-Attentional Image Transformers/readme.md

 If you have a better implementation or find a bug, please let me know 😆 , thanks!

+- 2021-04-23 The author release the code of CoaT.
+Official code is preferred. <https://github.com/mlpc-ucsd/CoaT/blob/main/src/models/coat.py>.
+In my implementation, some details are different with the author's.
+For example:
+  - I did not introduce the CLS token for the classification task, which would cause the difference in the specific calculation forms of the attention and the convolutional relative position encoding.
+  - I have only implemented the form in which all the attention heads have the same window size.

 ### Change Log

 - 2021-04-18 Change the method `tensor.unflatten()` to `einops.rearrange()` for avoiding some problems.